Uniswap/docs/versioned_docs/version-V2/guides/interface-integration/03-iframe-integration.md

 An example of an Iframe integration can be found on the FOAM site [https://map.foam.space/](https://map.foam.space/#/at/?lng=-74.0045300&lat=40.6771800&zoom=5.00)

-To see the Iframe click the dropdown in the top right and click "get foam".
+To see the iframe, click the dropdown in the top right and click `Get FOAM`.

 # Add To Your Site